Morriar/csg_debug_2017/bugs/irrigations/PUBLIC/README.md

-# Banquet
+# Irrigation systems

-As you may all know at this point, the Emperor is inviting every participant of the games to a marvelous banquet at the end of the competitions.

-Though we do not want to bother with the placement of non-citizens, the table of the emperor must impeccable.

-To make the event a success, it is primordial for the council to be placed in the right way.

-We have a list of preferences for every council member, including the emperor himself.

-We need the perfect disposition to maximize the happiness of everyone on the table.

-We have a part of a final program which computes the maximum happiness level of the table.

-It was initially written in Haskell, and has been rendered inoperable.
+Food under the Dome is a scarce resource.

+Due to a lack of space, all the farming space must be extremely efficient to provide for people living under the Dome.

+To ensure a maximum yield when harvesting, a highly performant irrigation system is mandatory for our survival.

+Irrigation stations are in charge of how the distribution of water is done under the dome.

+Each station has a system that can be efficiently paired only with certain stations.

+To maximise the water throughput, stations must be positioned efficiently.

+Which leads us to the program we have here.

+It runs a placement simulation, the best yield is computed.

+However, it does not run for now, and no one has a good knowledge of Haskell within our forces.

-Can you fix it before the competitions are over.
+Can you debug it as fast as possible, the survival of humanity depends on you.

-You must not fail, the Emperor insists the table must be perfect.

 ## Description

-A list of preferences is given as argument of the program.
+A list of placements is given as argument of the program.

 It then parses the input and maps it with a series of edges.

-A brute-force method to bind everyone is then tried, the highest scoring disposition is kept, and its score is printed.
+A brute-force method to bind stations is then tried, the highest scoring disposition is kept, and its score is printed.

 ## Usage

-./banquet happiness_1.in
+./irrigation positioning_1.in
 901